PrivacyEngineering/purpl/README.md

 For JWT generation use the [purpl-jwt-go-rsa](https://github.com/PrivacyEngineering/purpl-jwt-go-rsa) or [purpl-jwt-go-ecdsa](https://github.com/PrivacyEngineering/purpl-jwt-go-ecdsa) libraries.

 ## Examples
-For a simple example to quickly try out the interceptor, see [purpl-examples](https://github.com/PrivacyEngineering/purpl-examples).
+- [**purpl-examples**](https://github.com/PrivacyEngineering/purpl-examples): A simple example to quickly try out the interceptor.

-For an example of a more complex use case using Google's Online Boutique microservice demo, see [purpl-pizza-boutique](https://github.com/PrivacyEngineering/purpl-pizza-boutique)
+- [**purpl-pizza-boutique**](https://github.com/PrivacyEngineering/purpl-pizza-boutique): A more complex use case using Google's Online Boutique microservice demo.